RetireJS/retire-site-scanner/README.md

 ```
 git clone git@github.com:RetireJS/retire-scanner.git
 cd retire-scanner
-docker build -t retire-scanner .
+docker build -t retire-site-scanner .
 ```
 **Scanning**
 ```
-docker run --rm retire-scanner [-v] [--sbom]
+docker run --rm retire-site-scanner [-v] [--sbom]
 ```

 ## SBOM support

-`retire-scanner` can generate a partial SBOM in the CycloneDX v1.4 format.
+`retire-site-scanner` can generate a partial SBOM in the CycloneDX v1.4 format.
 This cannot be considered a complete SBOM for the web site, as it cannot necessarily detect all technologies in use, but can be used as a partial SBOM listing libraries and services.